AmielCyber/MacDotFiles/README.md

 ### TO DO
 I may add a vim configuration slightly adjusted from my linux terminal in the future.

-Seperate neovim settings, plugins, mappings, and lua code in different files instead of having everythin in a single init.vim file.
+Seperate neovim settings, plugins, mappings, and lua code in different files instead of having everything in a single init.vim file.